interlynk-io/sbomqs/Features.md

 - A `Quality Check Set` is a collection of Quality Checks (e.g., "Default Check Set", "IoT Quality Set")

 ## Scoring Methodology
 - Each Quality Check has an equal weight and a score range of 0.0 - 10.0.
+(Coming soon: Customization of weight per Quality Check)
 - A Quality Check applied over a list of items (e.g., licenses) averages its score from the Check applied to each element.
 - Quality Check Set Score is an average of scores over all Quality Checks in that Set.